aleblancbio/timescale/README.md

 - The calculation of growing degree days for crop, using daily records of minimum and maximum temperature (use two variables).

+## Why use this package for development time?
+Taking the cumulative sum over development or growing degree day associated to temperature data is relatively straightforward.
+Then, what is the purpose of this package?
+The main reason is that the package perform operations that become mandatory when we manipulate development time beyond simple cases.
+More specifically, the package can:

+- Computes development between any time, and not only at those of the temperature dataset
+- Computes the inverse operation and can estimate precisely when some development would be achieved.

+Less important aspects brought by the package, but still noteworthy, are that it:

+- Contains preexisting linear and non-linear models but is also structured to accept any model defined by the user
+- Validates appropriate inputs
+- Provides a structure to handle more than only temperature

 ## Useful functions
 The main functions are `timeScale` and `timeShift`, no other function require to be explicitly called.